 “On-road” means a vehicle that is designed to be driven on public highways and roadways and that is registered or is capable of being registered by the California Department of Motor Vehicles (DMV) under Vehicle Code sections 4000 et seq. - or DMV's equivalent in another state, province, or country; or the International Registration Plan.
 A vehicle covered under CARB's In-Use Off-Road Regulation, Code of Regulations, title 13, section 2449, is not covered under this definition.

-“OPGEE” or “OPGEE Model” means the Oil Production Greenhouse gas Emissions Estimator Version 2.0 (June 20, 2018) posted at http://www.arb.ca.gov/fuels/lcfs/lcfs.htm, which is incorporated herein by reference.
+“OPGEE” or “OPGEE Model” means the Oil Production Greenhouse gas Emissions Estimator Version 3.0b (May 14, 2022) posted at https://ww2.arb.ca.gov/resources/documents/lcfs-life-cycle-analysis-models-and-documentation, which is incorporated herein by reference.

+“Operating Condition” is a specific requirement developed by CARB that dictates operational changes and conditions, and how operational data/other information must be gathered, kept, reported, or calculated for a fuel pathway or set of pathways.

+“Operational Data Period” is the date range for site-specific data in a given fuel pathway application or annual report.

 “Opt-in Fuel Reporting Entity” means an entity that meets the requirements of section 95483.1 and voluntarily opts in to be a fuel reporting entity and is therefore subject to the requirements set forth in this subarticle.

 “Opt-in Project” means a project approved for generating LCFS credits by the Executive Officer pursuant to sections 95489 or 95490.

+“Organic Waste” is material that meets both the LCFS definitions of “biomass” and “waste.”

 “Over-the-Counter” means the trading of LCFS credits or contracts not executed or entered for clearing on any exchange.

 “Performance Review” means an assessment conducted by CARB of an applicant seeking to become accredited or reaccredited as a verification body or lead verifier pursuant to section 95502 of this subarticle.
 Such an assessment may include a review of applicable past sampling plans, validation and verification reports, validation and verification statements, conflict of interest submittals, and additional information or documentation regarding the applicant's fitness for qualification.